flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

   <li>You manage to become the benevolent world dictator, what's your first move?</li>
   <li>What do you like about yourself?</li>
   <li>How do you honestly feel about global warming?</li>
-  <li>Do you think it's possible that we haven't discovered something as important as fire or chocolate yet?</li>
   <li>Explain why you have those apps on your phone homescreen.</li>
   <li>We put you in a room with 10 random people.
 What are you sure you've done more than any of them in your life?</li>
   <li>Do you believe in art?</li>